Securing privileged access for hybrid and cloud deployments in Azure AD

 Require Azure AD Multi-Factor Authentication (MFA) at sign-in for all individual users who are permanently assigned to one or more of the Azure AD administrator roles: Global Administrator, Privileged Role Administrator, Exchange Administrator, and SharePoint Administrator.
-Use the guide to enable Multi-factor Authentication (MFA) for your administrator accounts and ensure that all those users have registered at https://aka.ms/mfasetup.
-More information can be found under step 2 and step 3 of the guide Protect access to data and services in Microsoft 365.
+Use the guidance at Enforce multifactor authentication on your administrators and ensure that all those users have registered at https://aka.ms/mfasetup.
+More information can be found under step 2 and step 3 of the guide Protect user and device access in Microsoft 365.

 Stage 2: Mitigate frequently used attacks